-On my latest trip to the florist, I could not pass by this example of a "great hope for science".
-Science is destined to become happier and the field of horticulture is one of the easiest sciences to begin learning that.
+On my latest trip to the florist, I could not pass by this example of "great hope for science".
+Science is destined to become a happier endeavor.
+The field of horticulture is one of the best scientific areas to begin learning that.
 Not even the stodgiest of folks, can help but smile in wonder or good-naturedly laugh at some of the sometimes surprising shapes presented in nature by the succulent family of plants.

 Euphorbias are mostly native to subtropical Africa; this one is from India and some species claim Mexico as their native home.
-There are many species of euphorbia available as easy care houseplants and not all of them are succulents.
+There are many species of euphorbia available as easy- care houseplants.
 The favorite Christmas plant, the poinsettia, is also from that happy family.

 - Some direct sun